arangodb/arangojs/docs/Drivers/JS/Reference/Database/Transactions.md

   - **params**: `any` (optional)

-    Available as the first argument to the _action_ function when it is executed on the server.
-Check the example below.
+    Arbitrary value passed as the first argument to the _action_ function when it is executed on the server.
+Must be serializable to JSON.

   - **lockTimeout**: `number` (optional)